ssbc/ssb-blobs/README.md

 (currently, your peer will continue to pretend they want the blob until at least 3 peers report having it)

+## API

+### `ssb.blobs.add(blobId, cb) => sink`

+Creates a pull-stream sink that works well with e.g. `pull-files`
+- `blobId` *String* - (optional) the hash id of the blob you're adding.
+If the hash of what arrives in the stream doesn't match this the add is aborted
+- `cb` *Function* - a callback which is run which reveives `err, blobId`

+Note: as of 2.0.0 any blob you try to add with size >= max (set in config) will result in an Error.
+The error message will say something about can't write to tmpfile, but if you look in the stack trace you will see an error about file size

+### `ssb.blobs.push(blobId, cb)`

+Push a blob out to other peers.
+This is useful for blobs which are attached to encrypted messages.
+(Because pubs will generally not know about blobs attached to encrypted messgages so won't replicate) You will keep pushing the blob out until `pushy` (see config) peers have taken it.

+### `ssb.blobs.has(blobId, cb)`

+Find out if you have a copy of blob locally

+### `ssb.blobs.want(blobId, cb)`

+Declare that you want a particular blob. `cb` will be run once the blob arrives

+### `ssb.blobs.get(blobId) => source`

+Creates a pull-stream source of a blob

+### other methods

+The following are less commonly used externally but are available:
+- `ssb.blobs.getSlice`
+- `ssb.blobs.rm`
+- `ssb.blobs.ls`
+- `ssb.blobs.meta`
+- `ssb.blobs.changes`
+- `ssb.blobs.createWants`
+- `ssb.blobs.help`

+you can read about these in the source code or `./help.js`

 ## Configuration